wangziqi2013/wangziqi2013.github.io/_posts/2018-03-20-Improving-the-Perf-of-OCC-Algo-through-TS-and-Ver.markdown

                 Finish
 {% endhighlight %}

 In the above example, both transaction 1 and 2 commit successfully.
+A cycle consisting of two dependencies, however, can be identified.
+One is 1->2 RAW on data item A, another is 2->1 WAR on data item B. The crux of the undetected conflict is that, if ct is obtained "too early", i.e. before updated values of data items are written back, then risks are that new transactions may begin without being aware of the ongoing write phase.